Winona LaDuke & Honor The Earth: White Earth Land Recovery Project

 Winona LaDuke is an internationally acclaimed Anishinaabekwe (Ojibwe) activist, environmentalist, economist, author, and orator.
 A graduate of Harvard & Antioch with advanced degrees in rural economic development, Winona LaDuke has devoted her life to protecting the lands & lifeways of Native communities.

-In the interview above, Winona LaDuke speaks passionately about the Federal Government’s refusal to return the land to Native American Indians.
+In the interview above, Winona LaDuke speaks passionately about the Federal Government’s refusal to return the land to Indigenous Americans.

 Video Interview of Winona LaDuke

 on Returning Land to Native American Indians

 White Earth Land Recovery Project is a reservation-based non-profit devoted to restoring the land-base and culture of the White Earth Anishinaabeg.
 In 1998, Ms. Magazine named her Woman of the Year for her work with Honor the Earth.